 renderPage

-renderPage is the SSR entry point exported from @hono-preact/server.
-It takes a Hono context and a root Preact node, prerenders it to HTML, injects head tags collected by hoofd, and returns a full HTML response — including <!doctype html> and the <html> wrapper.
+renderPage is the SSR entry point exported from hono-preact/server.
+It takes a Hono context and a root Preact node, prerenders it to HTML, injects head tags collected by hoofd, and returns a full HTML response.
+The framework always emits the <!doctype html> prefix and post-processes hoofd-collected head tags into the document's </head>.
+When the rendered root already returns an <html> element (the default when Layout.tsx uses <Head>), renderPage skips the outer <html lang> wrap and uses your shell as-is.

 Usage

-import { renderPage } from '@hono-preact/server';
+import { renderPage } from 'hono-preact/server';

 app.get('*', (c) => renderPage(c, <Layout context={c} />));